simul/simul.github.io/legal/igula.md

 "Feedback" means any feedback or suggestions that you provide to Simul regarding the Licensed Product.

-"Licensed Product" means any or all of the trueSKY Code and the Content, including as modified by you under the Licence.
+"Licensed Product" means any or all of the trueSKY Code and the Examples, including as modified by you under the Licence.

-"Integrated Product" means any product developed under this Agreement that is made using the Licensed Product or that combines the Licensed Product with any other software or content, regardless of how much or little of the Licensed Product is used.

 "trueSKY Plugin" means the proprietary computer software program known as the trueSKY Plugin and any updates or upgrades to the program made available by Simul.

 "Version" means any updated or upgraded version of the trueSKY Plugin that Simul chooses to make available to the public.

+"Seat" means a purchased licence under the terms of this Agreement.

+"Term" means a term of one calendar year from the date of this Agreement.

 1. Licence Grant
 ----------------

 Subject to your compliance with all the terms of this Agreement, Simul grants you a non-exclusive, non-transferable, non-sublicensable (except as described in this Agreement) Licence to use the Licensed Product (the "Licence").

-The Licence becomes effective on the date you accept this Agreement or download the trueSKY Plugin.
+The Licence becomes effective on the date you accept this Agreement or download the trueSKY Plugin, and lasts for the Term.
 The Licence does not grant you any title or ownership in the Licensed Product.

+You may distribute any Content you create with the Licensed Product without restriction.

 You may only Distribute the Licensed Product as follows:

-1. Distribution to End Users - You may Distribute the Licensed Product incorporated in Object Code format only as an inseparable part of an Integrated Product to end users who are subject to an end user Licence agreement which explicitly disclaims any representations, warranties, conditions, and liabilities related to the Licensed Product.
-The Integrated Product may not contain any Source Code or Editor Libraries.
-The total final cost of development of the Integrated Product must be less than £100000, regardless of the number of Users or Licences contributing to its development.

-2. Distribution to other Licensees - You may Distribute trueSKY Code (including as modified by you under the Licence) in Source Code or Object Code format, or any Content, to a Licensee who has rights under its Licence to the same Version of the trueSKY Plugin that you are Distributing.
+1. Distribution to other Licensees - You may Distribute trueSKY Code (including as modified by you under the Licence) in Object Code format, to a Licensee who has rights under its Licence to the same Version of the trueSKY Plugin that you are Distributing.

-3. Distributions to employees and contractors - You also may Distribute Content to a Licensee who is your employee or your contractor who does not have rights under their Licence to the same Content, but only to permit that Licensee to utilize that Content in good faith to develop an Integrated Product on your behalf for Distribution by you under the Licence, and not for the purpose of Content pooling or any other Distribution or sublicensing of Content that is not permitted under this Agreement.
-Recipients of such a Distribution have a limited Licence to use, reproduce, display, perform, and modify that Content to develop your Product as outlined above, and for no other purpose.
+2. Distributions to employees and contractors - You also may Distribute Examples to a Licensee who is your employee or your contractor who does not have rights under their Licence to the same Licensed Products, but only to permit that Licensee to utilize that Content in good faith on your behalf under the Licence, and not for the purpose of Content pooling or any other Distribution or sublicensing of Content that is not permitted under this Agreement.
+Recipients of such a Distribution have a limited Licence to use, reproduce, display, perform, and modify those Examples to develop your Content as outlined above, and for no other purpose.

-You may not sublicense the Licensed Product in Source Code format.
-You may not sublicense the Licensed Product in Object Code format, or any Content, except to grant end users the ability to use, or to permit your publishers and distributors to market and Distribute, an Integrated Product that you Distribute as permitted in Section 1(a) above.
-This paragraph does not limit your rights to Distribute and sublicense Examples.
+You may not sublicense the Licensed Product.
+This paragraph does not limit your rights to distribute and sublicense Content.

 2. User Licence
 ---------------

-The Licensed Product is Licensed to you for use by a single User.
-The User may store the Licensed Product on any of the User’s computers, but the Licensed Product cannot be shared with others (including any other employees or agents) except through a permitted Distribution as described above.
-No more than one instance of the Licensed Product may be used for each Licence (per-seat licence).
+The Licensed Product is licensed to you for use by a single User at any time for each Seat purchased during the Term of that Seat.
+The User may store the Licensed Product on any computer, but the Licensed Product cannot be shared with others (including any other employees or agents) except through a permitted Distribution as described above.
+No more than one instance of the Licensed Product may be used simultaneously for each Seat (per-seat licence).

-In order to access and download the trueSKY Plugin, you must set up an Account.
-You may not share or allow others to use your Account.
-You are responsible for the security of your Account.
+In order to access and download the trueSKY Plugin, each User must set up an Account.
+A User  may not share or allow others to use the Account.
+You are responsible for the security of your Accounts.

-Under the Licence, the User may use the Licensed Product for as long as you comply with this Agreement.
+Under the Licence, the User may use the Licensed Product for as long as you comply with this Agreement and a Seat is assigned to them by you.
 If you are a legal entity, references to "you" in this agreement also apply to the User in all cases.
 You are responsible for the User’s compliance with this Agreement.

 3. New Versions and Content
 ---------------------------